Miltonly/Streets/Vanier Drive

 Which schools serve Vanier Drive?

 Public elementary students attend E.W.
 Foster Public School or W.I.
 Dick Middle School, both a four-minute drive.
-Catholic elementary students attend Guardian Angels Catholic Elementary School (five minutes) or St. Scholastica Catholic Elementary (six minutes).
-Secondary Catholic catchment is St. Kateri Tekakwitha Catholic Secondary School, eight minutes away.
+Catholic elementary draws to Guardian Angels Catholic Elementary School, five minutes away, and secondary Catholic to St. Kateri Tekakwitha Catholic Secondary School, eight minutes away.

 How far is Vanier Drive from Toronto?